Nursing Home Service

 Be a fully registered medical practitioner with Singapore Medical Council and hold a valid practising certificate, AND

-Be registered as a specialist doctor in palliative medicine; and
+Be registered as a specialist doctor in palliative medicine; AND

 For an individual to fulfil the suitability qualifications to be a CGO, he or she must not: